Deployment Guide

 ecs_tasks_security_group_id = module.networking.ecs_tasks_sg_id

-server_name = "chat-testing.thephenom.app"
+server_name = "chat-staging.thephenom.app"

 hasura_endpoint = "http://${module.ecs.graphql_service_name}:8080/v1/graphql"